Olof Thunberg

-Fritz-Olof Thunberg (21 May 1925 – 24 February 2020) was a Swedish actor and director, perhaps best known as the voice of the cartoon character Bamse.
+Fritz-Olof Thunberg (21 May 1925 – 24 February 2020) was a Swedish actor and director.
+He was perhaps best known for being the voice of the cartoon character Bamse.

-Life and career
+Early life and career

 Thunberg was born Fritz-Olof Thunberg in Västerås, where he formed a theatre club called Scenklubben which also included Lars Ekborg and the poet Bo Setterlind.
-He studied at Calle Flygare's drama school in Stockholm and then from 1950 to 1952 at Dramatens elevskola; between the two, in the late 1940s, he performed in public parks.
+He studied at Calle Flygare's drama school in Stockholm and then from 1950 to 1952 at the Royal Dramatic Training Academy; between the two, in the late 1940s, he performed in public parks.

-After finishing drama school, Thunberg joined the provincial East Gothland Theatre (Östgötateatern), where he directed in addition to acting, then became a freelance actor.
+After finishing drama school, Thunberg joined the provincial Östgöta Theatre (Östgötateatern), where he directed in addition to acting, then became a freelance actor.
 In the 1950s he became known for his work on the radio programme Mannen i svart ("The Man in Black"), where he presented all kinds of stories of horror and the supernatural in his deep voice, accompanied by a variety of sound effects.
 In 1963, he had a supporting role in Ingmar Bergman's drama Winter Light as the church organist Fredrik.

 Thunberg appeared in a variety of films, often in a supporting role as a confident charmer, and is the voice of both Bamse and Agaton Sax in children's films and recordings.
 He also voiced Shere Khan in the Swedish-dubbed versions of both the 1967 Disney The Jungle Book and its 2003 sequel, The Jungle Book 2.

 In 2006, Thunberg was a host of Sommar on Sveriges Radio P1.